 Bright did not like the sound of that.
 "With all due respect, as well as gratitude for your sharing this sir, what does all have to do with us?" he asked, even though he knew his head had just inched even closer to the chopping blocking.
 "We're on direct orders to return to Earth as soon as possible, and are scheduled to depart in the next two days."

-"I am very much aware of that Captain, which is why I'm giving you new orders."
+"I am very much aware of that Commander, which is why I'm giving you new orders."
 Wakkein replied.
-"As of now, you can consider yourselves reassigned to the Second Star Fleet and this world's garrison." he continued regardless of the near gapes.
+"As of now, you can consider yourselves reassigned to the Second Fleet and this world's garrison." he continued regardless of the near gapes.
 "Assuming you survive, you may continue on to Earth after the battle, win, lose or draw."

 Almost stammering, Bright responded.
 "But sir, our orders came directly from Admiral Revil..."

 Wakkein's gaze quickly intensified.
-"Admiral Revil is not here Captain.
+"Admiral Revil is not here Commander.
 I am." he quickly placed both hands on his desk.
 "Don't think for a damned minute I'll let you repeat that stunt at Arcturus.
 This time, you will follow orders, and you will stand the line, or God and Heaven help me, the Zeeks will be the least of your problems."

 Bright knew better than to argue with that.
 "Yes sir."

 Seeing that answer, Wakkein quickly leaned back.
-"If I had it my way Captain, I would have stripped you of your command the moment you landed and given the Ark Royal to someone who doesn't run at the first sight of Zakus..."
+"If I had it my way Commander, I would have stripped you of your command the moment you landed and given the Ark Royal to someone who doesn't run at the first sight of Zakus..."

 "...Unfortunately, I don't have any able bodied and able backboned commanders on hand." the Admiral sighed, as if disappointed.
 "As such, I'll allow you to keep your ship, but don't get the wrong idea." again his eyes gazed directly into Bright's.
-"I don't care if you do have COMSTAFO backing you up, you're still a coward and a disgrace to me Noa.
+"I don't care if you do have COMSTAF backing you up, you're still a coward and a disgrace to me Noa.
 Paraphrasing a certain historical figure, I would rather have the Zeeks in front of me than people like you behind me." he then backed off.
 "So rest assured, I will be watching you every step of the way, and I will kick your ass from here to the Galactic Center if you so much as hint at going out of line.
 Is that understood?"

 At that, Bright again let out an automatic response, managing to keep his feelings and a certain open wound in check.
 "Yes sir."